customerio/customerio-ios/README.md

 We've only tested our SDK with visionOS using Swift Package Manager.
 If you use CocoaPods, everything might work, but we can't guarantee it.

+### visionOS Limitations

+While our SDK supports visionOS, there are some limitations:
-Also, for now, we *only* support Apple's Push Notification Service (APNS) for visionOS.
-You won't be able to send push notifications to Vision Pro devices using Firebase Cloud Messaging (FCM).
+* We don't support the `MessagingPushFCM` package for visionOS.
+You must send push notifications over APNS.
+* We don't support in-app messaging (the `MessagingInApp` package) for visionOS.

 # Getting started